Galapagos Islands Frequently Asked Questions

 If you need a visa to visit Ecuador, you will need a visa to visit Galapagos.
-Currently, visitors from the USA and UK do not need visas to travel to Ecuador.
+Currently, visitors from the USA, UK and European Union countries do not need visas to enter Ecuador.

 The Galapagos Islands are located about 600 miles (966 kilometers) west of South America in the Pacific Ocean.
 A flight from Guayaquil or Quito takes about an hour and a half or two hours respectively.
 All visitors to the islands must fly there, as there are no passenger ships from the mainland to the islands.

 There are people whose families have been there for generations, since settlement efforts began in earnest in the nineteenth century, but there are no people who are indigenous to the islands.
 The Galapagos islands were first discovered by accident by a Spanish ship carrying Bishop of Panama Tomás de Berlanga in 1535: there is no evidence that any people visited the islands before that.

 The first person thought to have lived in the Galapagos Islands full-time was Irishman Patrick Watkins, marooned on Floreana Island from 1807 to 1809.
 The Ecuadorian government established the first colony, also on Floreana Island, in 1832.

 Weather in Galapagos is complex, varying from island to island and from season to season.
 The highlands of islands like Santa Cruz and Isabela can be quite cool at certain times of the year, while a walk across the lava fields of Fernandina in March can be absolutely scorching.